-For Participating agencies who are interested in a partnership with our shelter ? our shelter has been doing high volume transport programs since 1999 and still continue to work with the same rescue groups, shelters and animal control officers ?in Virginia, Puerto Rico, Louisiana, Texas, Georgia and additional groups throughout the south as needed.
+For Participating agencies who are interested in a partnership with our shelter – our shelter has been doing high volume transport programs since 1999 and still continue to work with the same rescue groups, shelters and animal control officers from Virginia, Puerto Rico, Louisiana, Texas, Georgia, NC and additional groups throughout the south as needed.

 Our shelter will provide free of cost to the partner agency any additional necessary medical care post transport – including but not limited to spay/neuter, micro-chipping, updating or finalizing any medical care/vaccines, parasite prevention (internal/external), fecal test and de-wormings and any other needed treatment will be provided by OUR SHELTER at OUR COST.